emredagli/physics-constants-explorer/README.md

 and returns the matched multiplications, so that:

 * The target unit is "exactly" matched with the unit of formula and,
-* The target value is matched with the resultant numeric value (within the given error range).
+* The target value overlaps with the resultant numeric value within the given error range.

 Example Output: